 - The IMS AS receives the data channel control instructions from the DCSF and accordingly interacts with the MF via DC2 or wit MRF via Mr'/Cr for data channel media resource management;

 - The IMS AS interacts with HSS for retrieving and storing DC enhanced IMS AS service specific data via N71/Sh.

+- The IMS AS interacts with the NEF for exposing data channel capabilities to the 3rd party AF/AS and notifying the 3rd party AF/AS of IMS events.